northern/PHP-Common/README.md

     $filters = array( 'myFalse' => 'Bool', 'myTrue' => 'Bool' );

     // $values = array( 'myFalse' => FALSE, 'myTrue' => TRUE )

+## ExceptionHelper

+The ExceptionHelper class provides a few useful utilities when it comes to exceptions.

+### getFormattedExceptionMessage

+This method returns a formatted exception message.

+### getExceptionNameHierarchy

+This method returns the exception name hierarchy.
+E.g. it's possible when throwing an exception to pass in the reference to a previous exception that was thrown.
+This means that the newly thrown exception has a reference to the previous exception thrown and therefore will be able to give more information and context about this exception.

+An example of an exception name hierarchy might look something like this:

+    PaymentServiceException >> PayPalGatewayDriverException >> GatewayNotFoundException

+The above example displays a hierachy of exceptions.
+Somewhere down in the bowels of a system a `GatewayNotFoundException` was thrown.
+This exception was caught by some handler and this handler decided that it needed to escalte this exception into a `PayPalGatewayDriverException`.
+However, the `GatewayNotFoundException` was passed into the `PayPalGatewayDriverException` as the "previous" exception thrown.
+At an even higher level the `PayPalGatewayDriverException` was caught which was in turn escalated into a `PaymentServiceException`.

+### getOriginalExceptionFileAndLineNumber